Kerbside Glass Collection

 Glass is taken to Warrnambool for cleaning.
 From there, glass will be sent to Melbourne to a glass beneficiation plant for sorting into colours and recycling back into glass jars and bottles.
 Contaminated glass will be used as a road base supplement.

-Why are we getting a purple lidded glass bin?
+Why do we have a purple-lidded glass bin?

-Corangamite Shire will separate glass bottles and jars from commingled recycling bin to comply with the Circular Economy (Waste and Recycling) Act 2021 which states that Local Governments must remove glass from comingled recycling by 2027.
+Corangamite Shire separates glass bottles and jars from commingled recycling bin to comply with the Circular Economy (Waste and Recycling) Act 2021, which states that Local Governments must remove glass from comingled recycling by 2027.

 We’re aiming to increase Corangamite Shire’s kerbside waste diversion from 63% to the 80% the recommended in the Victorian State Government Circular Economy (Waste and Recycling) Act 2021.